IBM-Bluemix-Docs/voice-agent/managing_concurrency.md

 If you use the _Standard_ or _Premium_ plans, you can change the maximum number of concurrent connections from the default settings.
 {: shortdesc}

 In all plans, you receive 2 concurrent connections at no charge.
 For more information, see the [Pricing plans](https://cloud.ibm.com/catalog/services/voice-agent-with-watson).
 On the _Manage_ dashboard, you can see the maximum number of concurrent connections that are allowed in your listed plan in **Maximum concurrent connections**.
-You can also see the maximum number of concurrent connections that are used by your voice agents during the current month in **Maximum concurrent connections used**.
+You can also see the maximum number of concurrent connections that are used by your agents during the current month in **Maximum concurrent connections used**.

 1. Go to the _Instances_ tab on your _Manage_ dashboard to edit the maximum concurrent connections in your plan.